daltonmatos/kk2-firmware/Readme.txt

 - You can still use the original/manual input method to adjust all parameters.
 - If you find it difficult to adjust the potentiometers while flying you can always land your model, adjust the potentiometers and take off again.
 - Gimbal servo offsets are centered while tuning.
 - ACC trim values must be tuned in NORMAL SL mode only.
-Using "SL Mix" mode will have no effect.
+Using "SL Mix" mode will have no visual effect.
 - The selected tuning mode will not be saved.
 Power cycling will make it return to normal mode.
-- The chosen input/tuning rate will be remembered.
+- The chosen input/tuning rate will be saved.

-Button/Arming Beeps
+Button/Arming beeps
 ===================
-The Mode Settings screen now has independent settings for "Button Beep" and "Arming Beeps".
+The Mode Settings screen has independent settings for "Button Beep" and "Arming Beeps".
 Setting Button Beep to NO will remove the short 'clicking' sound produced when you push a button on the KK2 board.
 Setting Arming Beeps to NO will remove the loud beep produced during arming and disarming.

 Observe:
 - Do not disable the arming beeps if your KK2 board is covered by a canopy (or anything else) that blocks the view of the LED or LCD display.